-9 EU, NATO nations set up center to fight hybrid threats
+New center to combat disinformation to be built in Finland

-HELSINKI (AP) — A group of European Union and NATO nations have agreed to establish a European “hybrid threat” center in Finland to combat unconventional methods of warfare such as disinformation and fake news.
+HELSINKI (AP) — A center to combat such things as disinformation and fake news will be built in Finland following an agreement Tuesday of nine countries from the European Union and NATO.

-Nine countries — Britain, Finland, France, Germany, Latvia, Lithuania, Poland, Sweden and the United States — signed a memorandum Tuesday to set up the center in Helsinki with the support of the Finnish government.
+The countries — Britain, Finland, France, Germany, Latvia, Lithuania, Poland, Sweden and the United States — signed the memorandum to set up the so-called “hybrid threat” center in Helsinki with the support of the Finnish government.

-Lorenz Meyer-Minneman, head of NATO’s civil preparedness unit, says the European Center of Excellence for Countering Hybrid Threats will serve as a platform for EU and NATO to pool resources and share expertise.
+The center will become operational later this year and will initially have a budget of 1.5 million euros ($1.6 million) and be staffed by a group of experts and reasearchers from the founding members.

-EU and NATO pledged in July to increase cooperation in the areas of cyber defense and countering hybrid threats.
+Lorenz Meyer-Minneman, head of NATO’s civil preparedness unit, said the European Center of Excellence for Countering Hybrid Threats will serve as a platform for EU and NATO to pool resources and share expertise.
+Over recent years, campaigns to discredit, misinform and spread fake news have become an increasing problem for policymakers in Europe and the United States.

 Most Read Stories